Child of Peace Awards Dinner

 Emmy Award-winning reporter, Magee Hickey will serve as our Master of Ceremonies and Jennifer Wright of Christie’s will lead our Live Appeal.

-OUR VENUE: The Ziegfeld Ballroom is New York City’s premier special events venue.
+VENUE: The Ziegfeld Ballroom is New York City’s premier special events venue.
 Conjuring the elegance and grandeur of the 1920s movie palaces that once lined Broadway and Seventh Avenue, it is a Manhattan experience.
 This Art Deco-inspired space is as glamorous as the historic theatre from which it takes its name.

-OUR ENTERTAINMENT: The cocktail hour will feature music from the Baby Soda Jazz Band.
+ENTERTAINMENT: The cocktail hour will feature music from the Baby Soda Jazz Band.
 Baby Soda’s repertoire of New Orleans style jazz blends arranged and improvised sections, and highlights the music of Duke Ellington, Fats Waller, Hoagy Carmichael & the iconic songs of Tin Pan Alley.

 this year’s honorees…